 Although I had dogs growing up we have just recently adopted our first dog as a family.
 And let me tell you they are a lot of work!
 We LOVE our dog (she is 1 year old pictured above) and we love taking care of her – but she also costs a lot more, requires more attention, and is more difficult to deal with when planning a vacation!
 Dogs, if they live inside, need to be taken outside frequently for potty breaks and exercise.
 Puppies especially as they will also need to be potty trained.
 Typically you need to feed them twice a day (as opposed to leaving food out all the time as we do with our cats).
 If you have a younger dog it’s a good possibility he will like digging in your yard or chewing on things in the house.
 Vet bills tend to be higher because dogs are usually bigger and tend to have more health problems as they get older.
 However a dog will be your best friend and love you no matter what.
 They are not as finicky as cats and always want attention.
 If you are up for a more high maintenance animal that will love you unconditionally a dog is the way to go!

-Initial Cost: Cost of dog, flea treatment, food, heartworm, dishes, collar, leash, dog house (if outside), shots, spay/neuter, fence
+Initial Cost: Cost of dog, flea treatment, food, heart worm meds, dishes, collar, leash, dog house (if outside), shots, spay/neuter, fence

 Continuing Cost: Food, Flea treatment, Heartworm, shots

 Cons: poop in your yard, shedding, need baths/smelly, constant care/attention

 I have to say that I’ve never had a bird as a pet so I cannot speak from experience.
 Birds are fun to have in a cage but be prepared for lots of messes and loud noises from your little feathered friend!